The following text is an abridged and edited transcript of the above video.

 The One Tool Accessible Only by CPPs [10:00]

-As mentioned above, the majority of the information on the AQMD’s permitting process is accessible by anyone.
-But there is one tool that only CPPs can access: the CPP database, which contains some of the AQMD’s internal databases.
+As mentioned above, the majority of the information on the SCAQMD’s permitting process is accessible by anyone.
+But there is one tool that only CPPs can access: the CPP database, which contains some of the SCAQMD’s internal databases.

 A CPP preparing a permit application on behalf of a client must request access to this database.
 If your request is granted, you then have access to some internal files related to the client’s facility — very handy information indeed.